data retention policy storage security

 Cloud data management is a way to manage data across cloud platforms, either with or instead of on-premises storage.
 The cloud is useful as a data storage tier for disaster recovery, backup and long-term archiving.

 Although some platforms can manage and use data across cloud and on-premises environments, cloud data management considers that the data stored on premises and the data stored in the cloud can be subject to completely different policies.
+Data stored in the cloud has its own rules for data integrity and security.
+Traditional data management methods might not apply to the cloud, so having management in place designed for the cloud's unique requirements is vital.

 What are the benefits of cloud data management?

 • Scalability.
 One of the challenges associated with on-premises storage is that storage consumption must be closely monitored to avoid running out of space.
 When the available storage is depleted, the organization must purchase additional storage hardware that meets its anticipated future needs.
-In contrast, cloud storage providers have a nearly unlimited amount of storage that is readily available at any time.
+In contrast, cloud storage providers have a nearly unlimited amount of storage that's readily available at any time.
 Organizations never have to worry about running out of storage or engaging in complex capacity planning tasks.

 • Anywhere access.
 The very nature of the cloud means that data is accessible from anywhere.

 • Automated backups.
 Some -- but not all -- cloud providers automatically back up data stored in the cloud.
-Some cloud backup services even provide immutable point-in-time data backup capabilities, which can help keep data protected against ransomware
+Some cloud backup services even provide immutable point-in-time data backup capabilities, which can help keep data protected against ransomware.

 Cloud data management use cases

-There are countless use cases for cloud data management.
-For one, cloud data management can simplify the process of deploying test/dev environments, because test environments can easily be spawned from production data sets.
+• Deployment.
+Cloud data management can simplify the process of provisioning test and development environments because test environments can easily be spawned from production data sets.

 Best practices for managing data in the cloud

 • Define the goals of the project.
 The first step in any cloud data management project is to define what the organization hopes to accomplish.
-Without clear goals, it's impossible to implement a cloud data management strategy that's well suited to the organization's unique needs.
+Without clear goals, it's impossible to implement a cloud data management strategy that's well-suited to the organization's unique needs.

 • Decide what data sets will benefit from being moved to the cloud.
 Although a case can be made for migrating all data to the cloud, there might be benefits to leaving certain data sets in on-premises data centers.
-For example, an application that is sensitive to latency will likely need the data to remain near the application, which might rule out the use of cloud services.
+For example, an application that's sensitive to latency will likely need the data to remain near the application, which might rule out the use of cloud services.

 Cloud data management companies and products